 I’ve also been thinking about the intersection between deeply held intentions and what has been called the “quantum foam”—the arena in which an infinite array of probabilities may be found.
 In quantum research and theory, it has become apparent that probabilities dance in and out of reality all the time, responding in part to the “observer effect”.
 For me, this equates with how our deep choices interact outside our conscious awareness with the emergence of particular probabilities and I find this a much more dynamic and creative idea than our usual “New Year’s resolutions” type of activity.Read More “823rd Week: Beginnings, Intentions, Probabilities”

-For those of you who would prefer to access this meditation on YouTube, here’s the link:
+If you would prefer to experience this meditation with images, here’s the YouTube version:

 There is a Japanese philosophy called “wabi sabi”, which is about accepting and embracing that which is imperfect or flawed.
 Most of you have probably seen kintsugi pottery, where gold is used to fill cracks that appear in a piece of pottery—a bowl, cup, vase.
 One person who wrote about this said that kintsugi is how one can acknowledge the fact that the pottery object earned those cracks through the process of living and that filling the cracks with gold honors the fact of that experience.

 Listening to a report on poverty on NPR this morning got me to thinking more deeply about the difference between compassion and empathy.
 The report included research on the impact of compassion and empathy in the presence of suffering.
 Read More “Week 646: Compassion and Empathy”